eborninteractive/beams/README.md

-# MaxEss API
+# BEAMS API
-MaxEss API makes it possible to list selected cases from the maxess.se website on your own website.
+BEAMS API makes it possible to list selected cases from the maxess.se website on your own website.

 # Live Demo
 Check out a live demo [here](http://beams.se/api/demo/).